-Federal student loans became nondischargeable in bankruptcy in 1976.
-Before then, both federal and private student loans could be discharged along with credit card debt and other consumer debt.
+Federal student loans became nondischargeable in bankruptcy proceedings in 1976.
+Before then, debtors could discharge student loan debt along with most types of consumer debt.

 - More than 5 years have passed since you entered repayment or

 - Not discharging the loans would cause you and your dependents an undue hardship.

 Two years later, Congress passed the Bankruptcy Code.
 In the years since Congress has retooled the law to further limit a debtor's ability to file student loan bankruptcy.

 But in all those changes, Congress never bothered to define undue hardship.
 As a result, bankruptcy judges have had to develop their own undue hardship standard tests.
 Depending on where you live, your judge will use the Brunner test or the totality of the circumstances test.